Spending over £500

 Each member of the council’s cabinet has responsibility for a portfolio which comprises a group of services.
 All items of expenditure are allocated to either a portfolio, spend on capital projects, capital expenditure being expenditure on the acquisition or creation of a fixed asset or expenditure which adds to, and not merely maintains, the value of an existing asset.

 Certain transactions may be redacted or be exempt from publication.
-Personal information falls under the Data Protection Act.
+Personal information falls under the General Data Protection Regulation 2016.
 These payments have been redacted and the entry is listed as ‘REDACTED PERSONAL DATA’.

 Prompt Payment Obligations - Public Contracts Regulations 2015